qualcomm/aimet/Docs/install/index.rst

     encoding, is_valid = analyzer.computeEncoding(bitwidth, is_symmetric, strict_symmetric, unsigned_symmetric)
     print(f'Min: {encoding.min}, Max: {encoding.max}, Scale(delta): {encoding.delta}, Offset: {encoding.offset}')

-The encodings values should be something similar to the one shown below.
+The encodings values should be similar to the one shown below.

 .. rst-class:: script-output